pablo166org/Pablo.MicroAppStudio01/README.md

 # MicroAppStudio01

-This is a startup template to create microservice based solutions.
+This is a startup template to create microservice based solutions

 ## Before Running the Solution